-In our Early Years Foundation Stage (EYFS) we meet the needs of all of our children through a challenging and exciting provision that allows children to become more independent in their learning.
-We believe that children are more engaged when they have a choice in their learning and so our timetables includes lots of opportunities for children to ‘free flow’ and engage in play both indoors and outdoors.
-Through playing children are learning many new skills such as: risk taking; social skills; fine motor skills; problem solving; and communication skills.
-Our Kestrel Mead – EYFS Policy explains this in more detail.
+In our Early Years Foundation Stage (EYFS) we meet the needs of all of our children through an engaging and challenging curriculum that allows children to ignite their love for learning.
+We believe that children are more engaged when they have a choice in their learning and so our daily timetable includes many opportunities for exploration and play.

 In the Early Years Foundation Stage (EYFS) at Kestrel Mead our aims are to…

 • support children to make a planned, confident transition from home to school

 • provide a happy, caring, safe and secure environment for learning

 • plan learning experiences that meet the individual needs and interests of the children through a balanced provision of adult led and child initiated opportunities

 • support children to become competent and confident learners so they are able to reach their full potential

 • provide a broad and balanced high quality curriculum in line with the Early Years Foundation Stage guidance